Freshly/stenotype/README.md

 #### config.targets

 Contain an array of targets for the events to be published to.
 Targets must implement method `#publish(event_data, **additional_arguments)`.

+#### config.uuid_generator

+An object that must implement method `#uuid`.
+Used when an event is emitted to generate a unique id for each event.

 #### config.dispatcher